 Kim Skopljak Lovell, MPH, MBA

-Kim works on a range of projects and initiatives that seek to translate, interpret and disseminate health policy research through design, data visualization, digital and print media, and other mediums.
+Kim works on a range of projects and initiatives that seek to translate, interpret and disseminate health policy research through design, data visualization, digital and print media, and other mediums for Vanderbilt's Center for Child Health Policy and the Department of Health Policy.
 Kim has served as the Program Director for the Gender, Equity, & Environment Program at the Sierra Club in Washington, DC, designed health campaigns to help low-income families manage childhood asthma and access healthy food at the Baltimore City Health Department, and worked with non-profits and hospitals in health advocacy, organizing, communications and marketing capacities.